The Explainer: What does the Ryan Tubridy payment scandal mean for the future of RTÉ?

 This week on The Explainer, presenter Laura Byrne looks closer at the RTÉ scandal along with Rónán Duffy, Assistant News Editor at The Journal and also Eileen Culloty, assistant professor in the School of Communications at DCU and deputy director of the Institute for Media, Democracy and Society.

 What exactly did the payments involve?
-What are the top brass at RTÉ saying?
+What are the top executives at RTÉ saying?
 And what does it mean for the future of the broadcaster?

 The Explainer / SoundCloud